Since v17.0.0,v16.12.0 - Check

 Array.prototype.every

-each chunk in the stream to check if all awaited return
+fn on each chunk in the stream to check if all

-values are truthy value for fn.
-Once an
+awaited return values are truthy value for fn.

-value is falsy, the stream is destroyed and the promise is
+return value is falsy, the stream is destroyed and the

 .